petarzoric/VRGraphAnalyzer/README.md

 In the participant mode you can choose a study and participate:
 ![Alt text](/images/addParticipant.gif?raw=true "add participant")

 Now you can draw the presence graph.
-Made a mistake?
-The "Clear Canvas"-Button will delete your graph and you can draw a new one.
 ![Alt text](/images/drawGraph.gif?raw=true "add participant")

 After sumbitting your graph, the app analyses it.
 Now you can add comments by clicking on marked areas of the graoh.